MiksuNy/rust_ray_tracing/README.md

 Known issues
 --------
-- Some .obj exporters don't work with this.
+- Some .obj exporters might not work with this for various reasons (negative indices, etc.).
 The best way to get around this is to bring the model into Blender and export again.

 Gallery
 --------